oodesign/arrange-artboards-hierarchically/README.md

 # Arrange Artboards Hierarchically (Sketch plugin)

-Sketch.app plugin to arrange artboards hierarchically depending on their name (based on the Sketch Slash naming pattern).
+Sketch plugin to arrange artboards hierarchically depending on their name (based on the Sketch Slash naming pattern).

+<b> ⚠️  Arrange artboards hierarchically is not supported anymore </b>

 ## Arrange artboards hierarchically